Bain Case Interview: Format, Rounds & PE Cases (2026)

 • Required EBITDA growth: From $8M to $24M in 5 years = 3x, or ~25% annual EBITDA growth

 "To hit 20% IRR at a 12x entry and 10x exit, we need EBITDA to grow from $8M to $24M over five years.
 That's roughly 25% annual growth.
 Given the market is growing at 14% and CloudStack has 110% NRR, we'd need to add approximately 11-15% growth from new customer acquisition on top of organic expansion.
 That's ambitious but achievable if we invest in the sales team.
-The return is sensitive to exit multiple: at 12x exit instead of 10x, we'd only need ~18% annual EBITDA growth, which is more comfortable."
+The return is sensitive to the exit multiple: at a 12x exit instead of 10x, the required exit EBITDA drops to $240M / 12x = $20M, so we'd only need EBITDA to grow from $8M to $20M (2.5x, or about 20% annual growth), which is more comfortable."

 The Recommendation